tap-ir/tap-ir.github.io/README.md

 #### Matching attributes

-Using the **attribute.name** expression you can search for file having an [attributes](https://tap-ir.github.io/#/?id=attributes) matching a specific name.
+Using the **attribute.name** expression you can search for files having an [attribute](https://tap-ir.github.io/#/?id=attribute) matching a specific name.

-* Search for files with an 'exif' attribute (meaning file was parsed with the **exif** plugin)
+* Search for files with an 'exif' attribute (files parsed by the **exif** plugin) :

 ```bash
 xfind "attribute.name == 'exif'"
 ```

-* Search for files with an 'exif.primary.model'
+* Search for files with an 'exif.primary.model' :

 ```bash
 xfind "attribute.name == 'exif.primary.model'"
 ```

-* Search for a files with an attribute named "exif" something then "model", with wildcard
+* Search for a files with an attribute named "exif" something then "model", with wildcard :

 ```bash
 xfind "attribute.name == w'exif.*.model'"